Dankuni Siddiquia senior Madrasa

-Dankuni Siddiquia Senior Madrasa is an educational institution in the Dankuni area of Hooghly district, West Bengal, India.
-It was established in 1952 by Abdul Hai Siddiqui (popularly known as Boro Huzur Rah.), and is currently recognized as a Higher Secondary Madrasa by the West Bengal Board of Madrasah Education.
-The institution provides a blend of religious and modern education.
+Dankuni Siddiquia Senior Madrasa is a madrasa located in the Dankuni area of Hooghly district, West Bengal.
+It was established in 1952 by Abdul Hai Siddiqui.
+It offers higher secondary education and follows a blend of religious and modern education.

 History

-Dankuni Siddiquia Senior Madrasa was established in 1952, with the aim of providing education combining Islamic and modern studies.
-Its founder Abdul Hai Siddiqui (popularly known as Boro Huzur Rah.) was a prominent Islamic scholar and educationist.
+Dankuni Siddiquia Senior Madrasa was established in 1952, by an Islamic scholar and educationist Abdul Hai Siddiqui.
 Since its establishment, it has gradually expanded and currently offers education up to the Higher Secondary level.

 Location

-The madrasa is located in the Hooghly District's Dankuni area, which is well-connected by both rail and road networks.
-It is accessible from Dankuni Railway Station and has road connectivity as well.
+The madrasa is located in the Hooghly District's Dankuni area.
+It is accessible from Dankuni Railway Station.

 Academic system

-Dankuni Siddiquia Senior Madrasa offers a blended curriculum of religious and modern education.
-Students can study up to the Higher Secondary level.
+Dankuni Siddiquia Senior Madrasa offers higher secondary education and follows a blend of religious and modern education.
 The syllabus includes various subjects such as Bengali, English, Mathematics, Science, History, and Islamic Studies.

 Administration and management

 The madrasa operates under the West Bengal Board of Madrasah Education and is an aided madrasa recognized by the board.